vxhernandez/behind_the_wheel/README.md

 ### Goals:

-Walk through the various steps outlined in my roadmap and in order to learn and build my skills as an SQL Developer.
-Taking a structured approach to data management.
+Follow the sequential steps outlined in my roadmap to enhance my proficiency as an SQL Developer.

 ### Links: